emwsc/WebResourcePublisher/README.md

 How it works:

 - Build project WebResourcePublisher in Visual Studio
-- Import publish method into your build pipeline script
+- Import publish method from dynamics.js into your build pipeline script
 - Call publish like:
   ```
   const publish = require("./dynamics").publish;